 Tip 3: Have a plan B!

 Unfortunately and for many reasons, you may not be able to clear the track that you really want.
 So come up with alternatives early on.
-There are approximately 9000 record labels in the UK and several hundreds production libraries so surely there must be something out there that you use….
+There are approximately 9000 record labels in the UK and several hundred production libraries so surely there must be something out there that you can use….